 - Location: Hochstraße 77, 81541 München

-You can get there via several public transportation options including bus, S-Bahn, and U-Bahn just plug the address into Google maps is MUCH easier.
+You can get there via several public transportation options, including the bus, S-Bahn, and U-Bahn.
+Plug the address into Google maps, and you’re good to go.

-I also highly recommend you download the Free Now app because you’ll be a hot trashy mess at the end of the event and might not be able to navigate Munich’s public transportation system.
+I also highly recommend you download the Free Now app because you’ll be a hot trashy mess at the end of the event and might be unable to navigate Munich’s public transportation system.
 Being able to hop in a taxi and get safely home is well worth it.
 There are usually loads of taxis in the area, but the app works just like Uber, so you don’t have to try and speak German to your driver.